mjknj18/Belly-Button-Biodiversity-Analysis/README.md

 ## Questions

-1. What is the demographic information of the individual associated with a specific belly button sample?
+1. What is the demographic information of the individual associated with each specific belly button sample?
-2. What are the top ten Operational Taxonomic Units (OTUs) by concentration in a specific belly button sample?
+2. What are the top ten Operational Taxonomic Units (OTUs) by concentration in each specific belly button sample?
-3. What are the concentrations of all the Operational Taxonomic Units (OTUs) in a specific belly button sample?
+3. What are the concentrations of all the Operational Taxonomic Units (OTUs) in each specific belly button sample?
-4. What is the weekly wash frequency of a specific belly button sample?
+4. What is the weekly wash frequency of each specific belly button sample?

 ## Datasets